-Wondering what the best things to do in Malaga, Spain are?
+Wondering what the best things to do in Malaga are?
 Here are our picks for the top things to do when visiting this magical seaside city!

-We spent a month living in Malaga and absolutely loved spending time in the city.
-It is the perfect balance of beach and city life and is close to a lot of other places, making it the perfect base for day trips around the Costa del Sol Area.
+We spent a month living in Malaga and absolutely loved our time there.
+It’s the perfect balance of beach and city life and is close to a lot of other places, making it the perfect base for day trips around the Costa del Sol Area.

-Sitting in the heart of Costa del Sol, Málaga seeps Andalusian culture and charm at every turn.
+Sitting in the heart of Costa del Sol, the city of Malaga seeps Andalusian culture and charm at every turn.

 If you’re unfamiliar with the region, Costa del Sol literally translates to “sun coast” and is composed of a long stretch of Mediterranean coastline in Southern Spain.